CHIPAsia/cff-gateway-charges/README.md

 * Select **Upload Plugin**, choose zip file you downloaded in step 1 and press **Install Now**
 * Activate plugin

+## Rate

+By default this plugin will add a new product where:

+- Minimum Fee: RM 1.50 or;
+- Standard Fee: 2.2% of total amount + RM 1; whichever is higher

 ## Other

 Facebook: [Merchants & DEV Community](https://www.facebook.com/groups/3210496372558088)